-The College's examination boards will not normally consider as mitigating circumstances any negative impact that part-time work during term-time may have had on your performance in examinations or in other assessed work.
+The university's board of examiners will not normally consider as mitigating circumstances any negative impact that employment may have had on your performance in examinations or in other assessed work.
 Examinations or vivas cannot be rescheduled to accommodate your part-time working arrangements.